paritosh100/ipsc-differentiation-predictor/README.md

 ## 🧪 For Non-Technical Readers

 Imagine you're trying to cook the perfect dish using different ingredients.
-You vary the amounts of spices, the cooking temperature, and time — and record the outcome.
+You vary the amounts of spices, the cooking temperature, and time, and record the outcome.

 This project does the same, but for **stem cell experiments**.
 It analyzes how changing **inputs** (like BMP4 levels or gene activity) affects **results** (like how many cells turned into the right type, or how pure and alive they are).